samrajkumar/MySql-data-storage-by-json-in-nodejs/README.md

 # MySql-data-storage-by-json-in-nodejs

-Config your database on server.js file
+1)Config your database on server.js file

-Install required npm package like mysql...
+2)Install required npm package like mysql...

-Create a database with required table and column name
+3)Create a database with required table and column name.